Characters of the Metroid series: Madeline Bergman

+Myles MacKenzie

+Specialist Myles MacKenzie is a Galactic Federation engineer who was suddenly brought to planet Viewros alongside fellow troopers and Samus Aran, after Sylux unleashed the mysterious artifact that was located at the UTO Research Center.
+His in-game biography notes that "his duties include the maintenance and repair of several vehicle types and programming software used for weapons development."
+He appears in Metroid Prime 4: Beyond, and is characterized as being a cowardly, yet skilled, nerd, who is "extremely talkative, even while alone".
+He attempts to assist Samus, while also requiring assistance from her.

+Based on a pre-release preview, MacKenzie was criticized by journalists, who claimed that he took away from Metroid's sense of isolation.
+After his introduction, Logan Plant of IGN described the rest of the demo as "[ranging] from mildly annoying to downright infuriating".
+Video Games Chronicle's Andy Robinson was especially critical, stating that he made him "worried that [the game] isn’t going to turn out to be the Metroid game I was waiting for".
+Nintendo Life writer Alex Olney compared MacKenzie's dialogue, especially his quips, to "sub-Marvel humour".
+Conversly, Ethan Van Allen of Game Informer thought that the character provided some "enjoyable" comedic relief.
+Writing for Destructoid, Scott Duwe had a similarlly more positive opinion, stating that "Myles’ dumb commentary [is] a funny foil to Samus’s stoic and quiet demeanor", but also admitting that "[he] could ... get annoying."

 Etecoons and Dachora

 The Etecoons and Dachora are friendly creatures that Samus encounters on planet Zebes in Super Metroid, and show her how to perform the Wall-jump and Shinespark, respectively.
 At the end of the game, during the escape from Zebes, Samus can help the Dachora and Etecoons to escape as well by going to an earlier room and blasting open the wall, providing an exit for them.
 After the planet explodes, they are shown flying off to the right, if Samus took the time to save them.
 Samus meets them again in Metroid Fusion at the Habitation Deck.
 After releasing them, they find shelter on board Samus's ship.
 Later on, it is revealed they have a hidden talent with ships.